Area of Refuge/Area of Rescue Emergency System

 4200 Series Analog Area of Refuge System

 The 4200 Series Analog Area of Refuge System offers TWO-WAY communication from the control station to the caller.4200 Series

 4800 Series Digital Area of Refuge System

-The 4800 Series Analog Area of Refuge System offers digital TWO-WAY communication from the annunciator panel & control station to the caller.4800 Series
+The 4800 Series Digital Area of Refuge System offers TWO-WAY communication from the annunciator panel & control station to the caller.4800 Series